Editing and Proofreading | Printable Worksheets

 Familiarize young proofreaders with these symbols and abbreviations and encourage them to use these marks to correct spelling mistakes, improve punctuation, and enhance the readability.

 Little drops of water make the mighty ocean.
 It's often the tiniest detail that makes the biggest difference to your writing.
-Here, children read each word carefully, and correct the mistake in its spelling.
+Here, 2nd grade and 3rd grade children read each word carefully, and correct the mistake in its spelling.

 Lauren Leto once said, "If you can spell "Nietzsche" without Google, you deserve a cookie."
 Even the best writers are vulnerable to spelling errors.
 In this printable worksheet, kids color the correctly-spelled words.